robertraf/robertraf.github.io/index.md

 ## Welcome to my life

 I am currently an engineering student at [UNAH](https://www.unah.edu.hn/) with aspirations to change the mentality of people regarding education, in this bio I will try to show how I have faced my university career.
-I will show you basic tips that can help you at the beginning of this journey called **knowledge.**

 Do you want to know more about me?
 * Twitter -> [@robert_raf](https://twitter.com/robert_raf)